fjarri-attic/oldi-hero-translation/hero_en.md

 Darkness.

 "You rarely come down to me, Middle," the darkness responds almost silently.
 "Very rarely.
-Otherwise you would have known that the Hecatoncheires [5] are holding back the pressure from Tartarus with more and more difficulty.
+Otherwise you would have known that the Hecatoncheires[^5] are holding back the pressure from Tartarus with more and more difficulty.
 And sooner or later the Hundred-handed may succumb to it.
 Then I will welcome any ally: no matter if it's one of the Family, or a Half-Man, or a Lone Scavenger - if only he knows how to kill permanently.
 Junior is an arrogant tyrant, but on that day he will be the first of the fighters.
 And you, Middle, would you prefer to sit it out in your depths?
 Do not be offended, I'm just saying...
 In short, I would advise you not to worry too much about the future fate of the Lone Scavenger.
 He is mortal - and that says it all; at least for me.
 We need to worry about those who are accumulating strength down there, in Tartarus.
 And your claims to power do not concern me.
 I am not striving for power, what I have is enough for me.
 And I will not inform Junior about our conversation."

+[^5] The Hundred-Handed, firstborn of Uranus the Sky and Gaia the Earth; Briareos, Gyes, and Kottos.

 "Thanks for that at least," Middle mutters discontentedly.
 "Oh, Senior, you will reconsider - but it will be too late.
 Make sure you don't regret it afterwards..."